 The NFLPA believed the rule denied them true free agency, as few teams were willing to sign high-profile players whose contract had expired only to risk having their own rosters raided.
 At the time of the strike, resolution of the Mackey case was still pending in the courts.
 In addition to elimination of the “Rozelle Rule”, players wanted elimination of the option clause, the draft, and the waiver system, as well as impartial arbitration of disputes and individual, rather than uniform, contracts.
 However, less than three weeks into the strike, players began crossing picket lines, including Packer starters Jim Carter and Chester Marcol.
 There were rumors that additional players were ready to join them.

-On August 10, the players caved, returning to training camp without a new agreement.
+On August 11, the players caved, returning to training camp without a new agreement.
 Instead, they would pursue free agency through the courts.
-Only one pre-season game, the College All-Star Game, was canceled, as the remaining preseason contests were played with all rookie rosters.
+Only one pre-season game, the College All-Star Game, was canceled, as the first three preseason contests were played with all rookie rosters.
 Although the court eventually ruled in favor of the players in 1976, overturning the “Rozelle Rule”, the NFLPA did not achieve unrestricted free agency as compensation remained tied to draft picks that were awarded based on the salary of the departing free agent, while teams maintained the right of first refusal.
 The NFL and NFLPA would finally reach agreement on a new five-year CBA in March 1977.

 Regular Season Highlights: For the second straight season, the Green Bay Packers finished third in the NFC Central Division in what became Dan Devine’s final season.
 The 10-4 Minnesota Vikings and 7-7 Detroit Lions outplayed 6-8 Green Bay, with the 4-10 Chicago Bears bringing up the rear.
 It was a particularly difficult offseason for the Lions.
 Tragedy struck when former Baltimore Colts Head Coach Don McCafferty died of a heart attack after a single season in Detroit.
 He was just 53 years old.
 Assistant Rick Forzano coached the team through their last season in Tiger Stadium.
 A third coach, the Bears’ Abe Gibron, was fired after three last place finishes and a 11-30-1 record.